-- Overall materiality £409,000 (2019: £405,000) - Basis for determining overall materiality 2% of total assets. - Rationale for benchmark applied Consistent with prior year, the company's principal activity continues to be that of an investment company.
-As such, we deemed total assets to be the key benchmark for users of the financial statements. - Performance materiality £306,750 (2019: £304,000).

-- Basis for determining performance materiality 75% of overall materiality. - Reporting of misstatements to the Audit Committee Misstatements in excess of £4,090 and misstatements below that threshold that, in our view, warranted reporting on qualitative grounds.
+- Overall materiality £408,000 (2020: £409,000) - Basis for determining overall materiality 2.1% of total assets. - Rationale for benchmark applied Consistent with prior year, the company's principal activity continues to be that of an investment company.
+As such, we deemed total assets to be the key benchmark for users of the financial statements. - Performance materiality £306,000 (2020: £306,750). - Basis for determining performance materiality 75% of overall materiality. - Materiality levels for those classes of transaction where materiality levels are lower than overall materiality -The statement of comprehensive income was tested to the lower Performance Materiality figure of £19,275 (2020: £34,500 to ensure adequate coverage of these values.
+This has been calculated as 3.8% (2020: 4.9%) of loss before tax. - Reporting of misstatements to the Audit Committee Misstatements in excess of £4,080 and misstatements below that threshold that, in our view, warranted reporting on qualitative grounds.